lohedges/vmmc/README.md

 `maxInteractions` = The maximum number of pair interactions that an individual particle can make.
-This will be used to resize LibVMMC's internal data structures and the user should assert that this limit isn't exceed in the `interactionsCallback` function.
+This will be used to resize LibVMMC's internal data structures and the user should assert that this limit isn't exceed in the `InteractionsCallback` function.
 The number can be chosen from the symmetry of the system, e.g. if particles can only make a certain number of patchy interactions, or by estimating the average number of neighbours within the interaction volume around a particle.